Search

 Problem-Solving and Proactivity: You should demonstrate strong problem-solving skills and a proactive approach.
 This includes anticipating potential challenges in your designs and suggesting improvements.
 You need to be adept at identifying and addressing bottlenecks, optimizing performance, and ensuring system reliability.

-The Bar for Fb Live Comments: For this question, E5 candidates are expected to speed through the initial high level design so you can spend time discussing, in detail, how to scale the system.
+The Bar for FB Live Comments: For this question, E5 candidates are expected to speed through the initial high level design so you can spend time discussing, in detail, how to scale the system.
 You should be able to reason through the limitations of the initial design and come up with a pub/sub solution with minimal hints.
 You should proactively lead the scaling discussion and be able to reason through the trade-offs of different solutions.

 Staff+